 How to form an LLC in Pennsylvania

 Forming an LLC in Pennsylvania offers liability protection and pass-through tax treatment with minimal ongoing requirements.
-Pennsylvania streamlines the process: file a Certificate of Organization online for $125, wait 5-7 business days for approval, and you're operational.
+Pennsylvania keeps the process straightforward: file a Certificate of Organization online for $125, and you're operational.
+The Pennsylvania Department of State reported cutting processing times by 74% on average in 2025, so current turnaround is faster than ever.

 With no franchise tax and just a $7 annual report due September 30th, Pennsylvania offers one of the most cost-effective business structures on the East Coast for entrepreneurs seeking legal protection without ongoing bureaucratic burden.